anchpop/wise_mans_haskell/book.md

 map :: (a -> b) -> [a] -> [b]
 ```

 Two things here.
 First, I used `:t` instead of `:type`. `:t` is just a bit shorter, it's the same otherwise.
-So lets break this down.
+So let's break this down.

 ```haskell
    map :: (a -> b) -> [a] -> [b]